From Not Reacting to Emotional Control

 • Prevents regretful outbursts that could harm relationships.

-Method 6: Journaling and Reflection
+Emotional Control Method 6: Journaling and Reflection

 Writing down emotions externalizes inner turmoil, fostering clarity and control.
 Regular journaling sharpens self-awareness and reveals patterns.